-We have evaluated subsequent events and determined that no events or transactions met the definition of a subsequent event for purposes of recognition or disclosure in the consolidated financial statements.
+We have evaluated subsequent events and determined that with the exception of the transaction described above, no other events or transactions met the definition of a subsequent event for purposes of recognition or disclosure in our consolidated financial statements.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS